Meoyoug/mini_project_kream/kream_mysql/readme.md

 ![Selenium](https://img.shields.io/badge/-selenium-%43B02A?style=for-the-badge&logo=selenium&logoColor=white)

 ## How to Run
+1. Download .zip file
+2. install library
+    ```terminal
+    pip install requirements.txt
+    ```
+3. If MySQL is not installed, you need to install MySQL.
+4. Once MySQL is installed, create a database in MySQL Workbench and execute the `kream_schema.sql` file.

-setup is complete, you can run the `run.py` at the top level of the folder.
+5. setup is complete, you can run the `run.py` at the top level of the folder.
+6. Access the local host on port 5000 using a web browser.

 ## UPDATE History